18 Chase Close

 I offer homework support and am happy to help children where needed.
 The dining room is used as a quiet homework area and the children also have access to reference books and a computer with (supervised) internet access.
 I am willing to escort the children to the library if additional resources are required.

-I also take the children on regular outings which include feeding the ducks, shopping for ingredients at the local supermarket, nature trails, the beach, the park, bowling, swimming, indoor activity centres (Cheeky Monkey, Kids Place, Monkey Buziness), Sealife Centre, Colchester Zoo, Tropical Wings and Marsh Farm.
+I also take the children on regular outings which include Forest School sessions, feeding the ducks, shopping for ingredients at the local supermarket, nature trails, the beach, the park, bowling, swimming, indoor activity centres (Cheeky Monkey, Kids Place, Monkey Buziness), Sealife Centre, Colchester Zoo, Tropical Wings and Marsh Farm.
 Written parental consent is required for trips and outings and I will ask that a consent form is signed and any entry fees for more expensive activities be paid prior to the date of the outing.

 In the morning the children are generally having breakfast, followed by the school run.